Intriguing Properties of Contrastive Losses: Generalized contrastive loss and differences among its instantiations

-Comparing this factorization of mutual information with generalized contrastive loss, it is not difficult to see that: (1) the alignment term $\mathcal{L}_{\text{alignment}}$ is directly related to $H(U|V)$ which aims to reduce uncertainty of the other views given one view of the example; and (2) the distribution matching term $\mathcal{L}_{\text{distribution}}$ can be considered as a proxy to $H(u)$ for maximizing the entropy in the representation.
-In particular, for representation in the hypersphere, the entropy is maximized if they are uniformly distributed~\cite{wang2020understanding}.
-It is perhaps worth noting that different from mutual information (Eq.~\ref{eq:mi}), the generalized contrastive loss (Eq.~\ref{eq:gc}) allows a tunable weight ($\lambda$) between the alignment and distribution matching term, whose relation with the temperature ($\tau$) in standard contrastive loss (Eq.~\ref{eq:nt_xent}) will be discussed later.
+\paragraph{Connection with mutual information.} The connection between the standard contrastive loss and mutual information has been shown before~\cite{oord2018representation,poole2019variational}, where the contrastive loss (a.k.a.
+InfoNCE loss~\cite{oord2018representation}) is shown to be a lower bound of the mutual information.
+To connect the generalized contrastive loss to mutual information, we start by the definition of mutual information between two latent variables $U, V$, which is $I(U; V) = H(U) - H(U|V)$.
+Comparing this factorization of mutual information with generalized contrastive loss, it is not difficult to see that: 1) the alignment term $\mathcal{L}_{\text{alignment}}$ is directly related to $H(U|V)$ which aims to reduce uncertainty of the other views given one view of the example; and 2) the distribution matching term $\mathcal{L}_{\text{distribution}}$ can be considered as a proxy to $H(u)$ for maximizing the entropy in the representation.
+It is perhaps worth noting that different from mutual information, the generalized contrastive loss (Eq.~\ref{eq:gc}) allows a tunable weight ($\lambda$) between the alignment and distribution matching term.
+The weighting scalar $\lambda$ is (inversely) related to the temperature $\tau$ (details in Appendix~\ref{app:tau_lambda}).

-\textbf{Experimental setup}.
-We follow~\cite{chen2020simple,chen2020big} for the use of augmentations and architectures.
-By default, we use ResNet-50~\cite{he2016deep} and a 2-layer projection head~\cite{chen2020simple,chen2020big} after the ResNet's average pooling layer.
-We set the output ($\bm z$) dimensionality to 64 for CIFAR10 and 128 for ImageNet, since increasing them has little effect on the performance.
-The batch size and training epoch will be specified for each experiment.
-We use the linear evaluation protocol, i.e. the accuracy of a trained linear classifier on the learned features is used as a proxy for representation quality.

-When comparing the standard contrastive loss (i.e. NT-Xent in Eq.~\ref{eq:nt_xent}) and other instantiations of the generalized contrastive loss (in Table~\ref{tab:gloss_comp}), we optimize the hyper-parameters for different losses (for NT-Xent loss, we set $\tau=0.2$; for decoupled NT-Xent loss, we set $\tau=1.0,\lambda=0.1$; for SWD based losses, we set $\lambda=5$ ; and since we use mean squared error instead of $\ell_2$ distance in alignment loss for losses in Table~\ref{tab:gloss_comp}, we find it helpful to scale the loss by 1000 when the hidden vector $\bm z$ is normalized).
-A batch size of 128 is used for CIFAR-10, and 1024 is used for ImageNet.